Rayc940/ece5160-fast-robot/lab2/lab.md

     roll_LPF[n]  = alpha * roll[n]  + (1 - alpha) * roll_LPF[n-1]
 ```

 The overlayed raw and low pass filtered outputs are shown in figure 11 and 12.
 The high frequency noise is removed, as shown from the smoother waveform.
+In frequency domain, it is obvious that noise after 10 Hz are attenuated.

 <p align="center">
   <img src="../img/lab2/pitch_lpf.png" width="40%">